---

 # Redpanda Connector

-The Redpanda Connector allows you to ingest data from your existing Redpanda cluster and load it into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST APIs.
+Use the Redpanda Connector to ingest data from your existing Redpanda cluster and load it into Tinybird so that you can quickly turn it into high-concurrency, low-latency REST APIs.

 The Redpanda Connector is fully managed and requires no additional tooling.
-Connect Tinybird to your Redpanda cluster, choose a topic, and Tinybird will automatically begin consuming messages from Redpanda.
+Connect Tinybird to your Redpanda cluster, choose a topic, and Tinybird automatically begins consuming messages from Redpanda.

 The Redpanda Connector is: